TedHusted/awake/awake.md/awake.md

 Ally: Why?

-Idisi: Because it was unexpected.
+Idisi: Because it is unexpected.

 Ally:  Does Titan ever try to be funny?